 The BES Summer School is aimed at undergraduates who are either in their 1st or 2nd year at a UK or Irish University and is a chance to spend a full week immersed in ecology, ecological research and the wider community.

-The 3rd BES Summer School, 17th-21st July 2017.
+The 3rd BES Summer School took place on 17th-21st July 2017.
 Dalefort Field Studies Centre, Pembrokeshire

 We took 49 students from 37 universities away for a full, we mean very full, week of ecological science, careers and field experiences.

 Joining us were 10 A-level students from In2Science, many of whom had never experienced fieldwork before.

 And 6 PhD mentors helped out with teaching, support and organisaton